Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

    - Consider using faster storage (USB SSD) for better performance

 # Docker set:
-1. See Docker_Installation_Section.md for a Quick start.
+1. See Docker_Installation_Section.md for a in-depth start.

 2. Run IntegratedPipeline in a Container:
     - ```bash